EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 Although we do not accept Corporate/Society day scores in general, any Swinger who plays in a Swingers Society day or a Flying Club Gold Members day will have their scores automatically added to their Golf League profile.

-As we are running these events ourselves and as we are checking all handicap certificates ourselves or determining the handicap that Fun Swingers play off , we believe these rounds should be accepted.
+As we are running these events ourselves and calculating a CSS, and also as we are checking all handicap certificates ourselves or determining the handicap that Fun Swingers play off, we believe these rounds should be accepted.

 Can I enter a score from a 9 hole round?

-Unfortunately 9 hole rounds are no longer acceptable unless submitted as a Match Play score.
+Unfortunately 9 hole rounds are not acceptable unless submitted as a Match Play score.
 All Swingers can enter 9 hole Match Play scores.
 You can however submit 9 hole rounds in the Bonus Point Category and each scorecard will earn you 1 bonus point.

 Please note for a 9 hole round to be deemed acceptable for Bonus Points, we must receive the card within 28 days of the round being played.